10 Common Beginner Photography Mistakes & How to Avoid Them

 Our response is to overcome your fears and be a BADASS!
 Aim high and set your sights on learning one new skill a week.
 Get outside your comfort zone, turn off all those automatic settings, and try something new.
 Don’t worry about making mistakes.

 Once you have the essentials of exposure and focus down, begin to advance your digital photography.
-Use laser focus to learn everything you can about flash, night photography, depth of field, or white balance.
+Use laser focus to learn everything you can about flash, depth of field, or white balance.
 We promise you’ll be glad you did.

 photographer on the top of a mountain.